shreddism/TheSaturnCollection/README.md

 # The Saturn Collection [![Total Download Count](https://img.shields.io/github/downloads/shreddism/TheSaturnCollection/total.svg)](https://github.com/shreddism/TheSaturnCollection/releases)

+Important: As far as I know, using anything here is banned on Akatsuki.
+If you don't know what that is, you'll be fine.
+I have yet to get confirmation on why exactly, but even though I may or may not agree with the exact reason if I knew it, I respect their final choice and you should too.

 A set of filters which is planned to grow to include the current multifilter for all different types of users, as well as more niche optional plugins.

 Formatting may be non-final.